ZafranShah/SwinT-fairSIM-and-knowledge-transfer/README.md

 ## Reproducibility and evaluation:

-To reproduce the results of the paper all the pretrained models are available in the model directory.
+To reproduce the results of the paper all the pretrained models are available in the models directory at zenodo text [(https://zenodo.org/deposit/7626173)].
 This code is capable of performing all the necessary steps for the training and test phases.
 It will automatically evaluate the model and generate a result directory to write all the results.
 Similarly, during the training process, It will also create a model directory and save the trained model along with the best checkpoints in the model directory.

 ## Important Note: